lehcimcramtrebor/es-theme-forever/README.md

 	-"Forever background" is a mix. display "Forever" layers and backgrounds.

-	-"Custom Full Screen Videos" will display your videos in background, see *CUSTOMIZE_YOUR_THEME/* Read_Me files.
+	-"Custom Full Screen Videos" will display your full screen background videos in systemview , see *CUSTOMIZE_YOUR_THEME/* Read_Me files.

-	-"Video Background" will display multiple videos in background.
+	-"Custom Videos + Overlay" will display your full screen background videos in systemview  with "Forever layers", see *CUSTOMIZE_YOUR_THEME/* Read_Me files.

+	-"Outrun Grid" will display outrun grid video in background ( full screen ).

+	-"Outrun Grid + Overlay" will display outrun grid video in background like "Forever background".

 Because specificity of static videos from emulationstation, video backgrounds mode make ledo deco are turned off,